Top of the page

 Thoracentesis (say "thor-uh-sen-TEE-sis") is a procedure to remove fluid from the space between the lungs and the chest wall.
 This is called the pleural space.
 The procedure may also be called a "chest tap."

 It is normal to have a small amount of fluid in the pleural space.
-But too much fluid can build up because of problems such as infection, heart failure, or lung cancer.
-The procedure may be done to help with shortness of breath and pain caused by the fluid buildup.
-Or you may have this procedure so the doctor can test the fluid to find the cause of the buildup.
+Too much fluid can build up because of problems such as infection, heart failure, and lung cancer.
+The procedure may be done to help with shortness of breath and pain caused by the fluid buildup, or you may have it done so the doctor can test the fluid to find the cause of the buildup.

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter U836 in the search box to learn more about "Thoracentesis: Before Your Procedure."
+Enter U836 in the search box to learn more about "Thoracentesis: Before Your Procedure".

-© 2006-2016 Healthwise, Incorporated.
+© 2006-2023 Healthwise, Incorporated.
+All rights reserved.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.